 Microsoft will also stop providing technical assistance for Windows 7.

 If your small business relies on Windows 7, there’s no need to panic just yet.
 Updates and additional support can still be bought directly from Microsoft, though it won’t come cheap.
-If you run Windows 7 Enterprise, you’ll be expected to pay $25 PER DEVICE for the first year of support, whereas if you’re running Windows 7 Professional, you’ll need to fork out $50 for the first year.
-After the first year of support, prices will double, and then again for the third year – meaning that you could be paying up to $200 for updates and support on a yearly basis.
+If you run Windows 7 Enterprise, expect to pay $25 PER DEVICE for the first year of support.
+Whereas if you’re running Windows 7 Professional, you’ll need to fork out $50 for the first year.
+After the first year of support, prices will double, and then again for the third year.
+Meaning that you could be paying up to $200 for updates and support on a yearly basis.

 It doesn’t make financial sense to continue to spend money on Windows 7.
 Whilst it has been reliable and effective (despite its quirks), there are better, more up-to-date products available.
-It’s strongly recommended that you upgrade your OS to a newer version of Windows if it’s at all possible.
+Upgrade your OS to a newer version of Windows if it’s at all possible.

-If you do plan on updating, be warned: it probably won’t be a smooth transition – especially if you frequently use apps, downloadables and plugins.
+WARNING.
+If you have a plan to update it probably won’t be a smooth transition.
+Especially if you frequently use apps, downloads, and plugins.

-Next, you should delete and uninstall any apps, systems and softwares that you don’t use.
+Next, you should delete and uninstall any apps, systems, and software that you don’t use.
 You should also set up a proxy server that will only provide access to pre-authorized websites.